Primes in the Chebotarev density theorem for all number fields: Introduction

 as $x \to \infty$, where $ \Li(x)$ is the usual logarithmic integral, $\mathcal{O}_K$ is the ring of integers of $K$, $N=N_{K/\mathbb{Q}}$ is the absolute norm of $K$, and $\sigma_{\mathfrak{p}}$ denotes the Artin symbol at $ \mathfrak{p}$.

-As the Chebotarev density theorem generalises Dirichlet's theorem on primes in arithmetic progressions, a natural question of finding the least (unramified) prime $ \mathfrak{p}$ with $\sigma_{\mathfrak{p}}=C$ then arises from Linnik's famous theorem on the least prime in an arithmetic progression.
-Under the generalised Riemann hypothesis for the Dedekind zeta function $\zeta_L(s)$ of $L$, Lagarias and Odlyzko \cite{LO} showed that $N \mathfrak{p} \ll (\log d_L)^2$, where $d_L$ denotes the absolute discriminant of $L$ (cf. \cite{BS}).
+As the Chebotarev density theorem generalizes Dirichlet's theorem on primes in arithmetic progressions, a natural question of finding the least (unramified) prime $ \mathfrak{p}$ with $\sigma_{\mathfrak{p}}=C$ then arises from Linnik's famous theorem on the least prime in an arithmetic progression.
+Under the generalized Riemann hypothesis for the Dedekind zeta function $\zeta_L(s)$ of $L$, Lagarias and Odlyzko \cite{LO} showed that $N \mathfrak{p} \ll (\log d_L)^2$, where $d_L$ denotes the absolute discriminant of $L$ (cf. \cite{BS}).

 In \cite{LMO}, Lagarias, Montgomery, and Odlyzko proved, unconditionally, that if $L \ne \mathbb{Q}$, then there is a constant $B>0$ such that there is an unramified prime $\mathfrak{p}$ of $K$ with $\sigma_{\mathfrak{p}}=C$ and $N \mathfrak{p} \le d_{L}^{B}$.
 Recently, Zaman \cite{Z17} established that $B=40$ is valid when $d_L$ is sufficiently large.
 This is improved by Ng and the authors in \cite{KNW}, who showed that $B=16$ is admissible for sufficiently large $d_L$.
 Also, Ahn and Kwon \cite{AK} showed that $B=12\,577$ is valid for \emph{all} number fields.
+The main result of this article is the following theorem. \begin{theorem} Let $L/K$ be a Galois extension of number fields with Galois group $G$, and let $C$ be a conjugacy class in $G$.
+If $L\neq\Bbb{Q}$, then there exists an unramified prime $\mathfrak{p}$ of $K$, of degree one, such that $\sigma_{\mathfrak{p}}=C$ and $N \mathfrak{p} \le d_{L}^{B}$ with $B= 310$. \end{theorem}